Jim Sorey

 James Arthur "Bull" Sorey (September 5, 1936 – August 12, 2008) was an American professional football defensive tackle who played three seasons with the Buffalo Bills of the American Football League (AFL).
 He was selected by the Bills in the 1960 AFL draft after playing college football at Texas Southern University.

 Early life and college

 James Arthur Sorey was born on September 5, 1936, in Marianna, Florida.
 He attended Middleton High School in Tampa, Florida.

 Sorey played college football for the Texas Southern Tigers of Texas Southern University.

 Professional career

-Sorey was selected by the Chicago Bears with the 165th pick of the 1960 NFL draft.
+Sorey was selected in the 14th round by the Chicago Bears with the 165th pick of the 1960 NFL draft.
 He was selected by the Buffalo Bills in the 1960 AFL draft and played in 42 games for the team from 1960 to 1962.

 Coaching career

 Sorey was named head coach of the Texas Southern Tigers in December 1978 and served in that capacity from 1979 to 1980, recording a 5–17 record.